bradhamson/English-Ivy-Ideal-Habitat-Suitability-Analysis/README.rst

 Due to the number of data sources and their disparate schemas, normalization was necessary.
 This process was automated using Python scripts and Raster reclassification.

-A Fuzzy Overlay Analysis was used to discover areas ideal habitats since the invasive species are not contained by discrete boundaries.
+A Fuzzy Overlay Analysis was used to discover ideal habitats since the invasive species are not contained by discrete boundaries.
+Additionally this method can also highlight areas of varying suitability; providing a spectrum of ideal habitats and target areas.

 First an Aspect surface was generated using the 1m DEM.
 This was then reclassified to highlight shady and slightly sunny areas (North and North East facing).
 Next a surface was generated highlighting areas within 50ft of paved roadways using the Euclidean Distance Tool.